ooaklee/ghatd/docs/getting-started/starter-v0.md

 setup without moving that ownership into `starter/v0`.
 Use `router.NewAuthVerifyHandler` directly when a project needs custom auth verify endpoint paths.

+`NewRepositories` includes the reminder and streaker Mongo repositories, and `NewServices` exposes them as `Services.Reminder` and `Services.Streaker` when those repositories are available.
+Both services are optional: host applications may omit them without preventing the rest of the starter stack from running.

+When present, starter attaches reminder and streaker to `Services.UserManager`.
+The User Manager route group then exposes UMS reminder and streak endpoints.
+Streaker still has no standalone starter route group in v0; host applications own product-specific streak workflows and may call `Services.Streaker` directly from custom managers, handlers, or jobs.

 For a fuller server-command example that mirrors a GHATD host application setup, see [starter/v0 Host Application Setup](starter-v0-host-application-style.md).